-Contractor may refuse to Collect an Organic Materials Container in accordance
+Contractor may refuse to Collect an Organic Materials Container in accordance with Section 4.10.3 of this Agreement.

 3. SOLID WASTE COLLECTION

 Contractor shall Collect Solid Waste placed in Contractor-provided Containers not less than one (1) time per week from Multi-Family Customers and Transport all Solid Waste to the Designated Disposal Facility for Disposal.